obiasaidi/Child-Syn-Dev-Automatic-Measurement/README.md

-# CHILDES_project
+# CHILDES_data_cleaned
-This project aims to build a model to classify children's language development
+This code aims to clean data from CHILDES